-Melissa Weikart is a French/American vocalist, pianist, composer, and teaching artist currently based in Strasbourg, France.
-Her musical approach is shaped by her love for vocal harmony and formative training as a classical pianist.
+Melissa Weikart is a French/American vocalist, pianist, and composer originally from Boston, US, currently based in Strasbourg, FR.
+Her musical approach is shaped by her passion for experimental vocal harmony and formative training as a classical pianist.
 Melissa’s solo songwriting project emerged as a desire to confront her distinct experiences by providing a space for intimate dialogue between voice and piano.
 The result is playful and pensive, inviting listeners into a rich, raw world of twisted melodies and exposed dissonance.
-After releasing her EP Coffee and live album Testing All My Memories, she is now in the midst of recording her first full length LP.
+After releasing her EP Coffee and live album Testing All My Memories, she is currently preparing the release of her first full length LP.